Google Directory, LDAP, AD, GAL: Choose the Right Architecture

 Active Directory (AD)

 The Active Directory (AD) is another Microsoft product that nearly no company above a certain size can live without.
 It allows administrators to manage the users of an organization, and control what resources they can access, which security groups they belong to, which devices they can use, etc. It also contains a detailed contact file in which the administrator can enter information about each user.
-Every time a user will try to use any resource in the company, this resource will connect to AD to check if this user is authorized (and how s/he is authorized) to access this resource.
+Every time a user tries to use any resource in the company, this resource will connect to AD to check if this user is authorized (and how s/he is authorized) to access this resource.
 AD also provides the contact information of the users that are registered in its system.
-As you understood, it also plays the role of a “Global Address List”.
+As you understand, it also plays the role of a “Global Address List”.

 LDAP (Lightweight Directory Access Protocol)